john9francis/gradschool-database/README.md

 I am using the SQL relational database, specifically Python's built in "sqlite3."

-The program has a easy-to-use menu, but if you want to use the database itself, here is it's structure:
+If you want to use the database, here is it's structure:

 ### gradSchools.db structure:
 School table: